 A brief overview of the Acer Aspire 7 Review 2021

 The housing is made of plastic with a smooth surface and at first, glance appears to be of high quality.
 The underside is roughened and has three rubber feet that hold the notebook firmly in place.
 When lifting, the weight of 2.15 kilos is noticeable.
 It is not a light device, but it can still be carried easily with one hand.
 Nevertheless, the 15.6-inch Aspire 7 has a compact design: It fits perfectly in the notebook compartment of my backpack.
-On a short trip, I didn’t really notice the weight.
+On a short trip, I didn’t notice the weight.

 The special thing about the device is the recently released Ryzen 5000 generation.
 The APUs with the code name “Lucienne” are based on Zen-2.
 They should offer a particularly high level of performance with low power consumption (15 watts).
 In addition, it should also remain comparatively cool, which enables slim notebooks with a small cooling solution.
 That sounds ideal for the Aspire range.

 The model is also interesting because, in addition to the – very good – integrated graphics unit of the Ryzen, it also has its own graphics card.
-The NVIDIA GTX 1650 offers good performance for current titles, but unlike the RTX models, it cannot ray tracing.
+The NVIDIA GTX 1650 offers good performance for current titles, but unlike the RTX models, it cannot ray trace.
 But that’s not bad in this price range.
 The graphics card based on the Turing architecture should be sufficient for moderate titles and offer a decent performance boost, especially for applications such as video and image editing.

 There is also a 15.6-inch IPS display that only has a resolution of 1080p, but looks sharp and colorful at first glance.
 The built-in keyboard and trackpad make a good first impression.

-There are plenty of connections: a proprietary charging port, one USB 3.1 Type-C, two USB 3.0 Type-A and a USB 2.0 Type-A port.
-There is also HDMI 2.0b, a real Ethernet connection (Lan), a Kensington Lock security lock and a 3.5mm jack connection.
+There are plenty of connections: a proprietary charging port, one USB 3.1 Type-C, two USB 3.0 Type-A, and a USB 2.0 Type-A port.
+There is also HDMI 2.0b, a real Ethernet connection (Lan), a Kensington lock security lock, and a 3.5mm jack connection.

 In terms of price – and according to the built-in hardware – it is in the upper-middle class.
 The competition here is, for example, the Lenovo ThinkBook 15 G2 or the ASUS VivoBook.